London Anti-Street Harassment campaign: Street Harassment post Covid-19 Lockdowns

-"Usually I do everything I can to blend in and not be noticed," she says.
-"But since I’m the only one running, I get the usual range of comments: ‘smile love’, ‘no make up today’, ‘beautiful runner!’
-It’s all pretty meaningless, but being the only one on the street means the vibe has changed."
+In 2020, HuffPost led a journalistic campaign against street harassment in which the news outlet published a series of interviews of women affected by street harassment.
+Women interviewed by journalists during the COVID-19 lockdowns reported that the empty streets caused by lockdowns led to greater levels of harassment.
+One woman interviewed said that "Usually I do everything I can to blend in and not be noticed.
+But since I'm the only one running, I get the usual range of comments: ‘smile love’, ‘no make up today’, ‘beautiful runner!’
+It's all pretty meaningless, but being the only one on the street means the vibe has changed."